-The 2017 Budget creates a Loss Prevention Coordinator position in the Department of Risk Management and Insurance.
-The position will be responsible for coordinating safety programs and activities for the County Government, and for establishing training or education programs to meet safety needs and control loss.
-The position will also include responsibility for taking compliance action with respect to statutory or regulatory requirements in the areas of occupational safety and health and building construction safety and auto.
-The employee will work closely with the Division of Public Works in coordinating and identify workplace risks.
+The 2017 Tentative Budget proposes the creation of a Loss Prevention Coordinator position in the Department of Risk Management and Insurance.
+The prosed position would be responsible for coordinating safety programs and activities for the County Government, and for establishing training or education programs to meet safety needs and control loss.
+The position would also include responsibility for taking compliance action with respect to statutory or regulatory requirements in the areas of occupational safety and health and building construction safety and auto.
+The employee would work closely with the Division of Public Works in coordinating and identify workplace risks.